NaveenMudiraj/Cucumber/README.md

 -HTML code has been written to create a form as per the problem given HTMLCodeUSed.txt file for reference

+-Test cases can run in all browsers like IE,Chrome,FireFox,Edge just updated the browser name in data.properties in resources

 -Home Page has all the locators and Methods required for the automation

 -StepDefination file is connected to Demo Feature which has the implementation or Method for the scenarios written in feature file